To Remember When, Means Folktale Time

 Folktales!
 Of course, folktales… I remember folktales?
 What happened to all the folktales?

-Well a folktale is just a folktale, right?
+Well, a folktale is just a folktale, right?
 Indubitably not!

-“Read him folktales,” was all Einstein suggested.
+“Read him folktales,” after removing his pipe from his mouth and talking over it, was all Einstein suggested.

 “Fine, but what else should I read to him after that?” the mother asked.

 “More folktales,” responded Einstein, once more removing his pipe to respond.